...

 This progression can lead to a much lower quality of life.

-Here are the consequences of not treating sciatica as early as possible.
+Here are the consequences of not treating it as early as possible.

 The Risk of Permanent Nerve Damage